sarahalang/hab-nfdi4memory-fairDataFellow/README.md

 - `deduped_image_links.csv` is deduplicated version of the `all_image_links.csv`, ensuring that each image is only listed once (it may have been in the initial list more than once because that went by annotations and each image could have more than class assigned in the HAB IconClass annotation).
 - `hab-alchemical-categories-links.csv` contains links to the relevant categories of different types of alchemical objects in the HAB IconClass.
 You can adapt the scraping script to include as many of those as you wish.
 - `hab-dataset-img-metadata.csv` is the final metadata file for the dataset, containing bibliographical info for each book in the dataset (as far as the METS files provided at the time of downloading).
 - `output_hab_imgs_metadata.csv` contains the book metadata output by image/page included in the dataset.
+- `CHR2023-corpus-train.csv` and `CHR2023-corpus-eval.csv` contain the metadata for the images included in [the original paper](https://ceur-ws.org/Vol-3558/paper342.pdf) This information would be necessary if you wanted to recreate that image corpus to use the annotations of the full dataset in `ms-coco-full-dataset.zip` and `yolo-train-full-dataset.zip`.

 ## Python Scripts (Metadata Extraction & Image Scraping)